APS6/omazed/README.md

 ### Adding Custom Themes

 1. Add your `.json` theme file to the `themes/` directory
-2. Run `omarchy-zed-theme-sync.sh install` to copy it to Zed
+2. Run `omazed install` to copy it to Zed
 3. The sync script will automatically use it when that theme is active

 ## Troubleshooting